christiancodes/bloodstones/README.md

  - they lose a wager of Bloodstones

-These general rule-sets can be specialized for individual games as desired.
+These general rule templates can be specialized for individual games as desired.

 ## POSSIBLE TRANSFUSIONS